bitterjug/devjournal-crypto/devjournal.markdown

 [This article](http://alexkehayias.tumblr.com/post/26630944947/backbone-in-the-wild-lessons-learned-using-backbone-js)
 by a django dev writing backbone talks about how to boostrap your app with a view for the whole thing, and other hints.

+Also recommends one view/model per file when working with require